Toyota Caldina: Second generation (T210; 1997)

 The second-generation Caldina is the Japanese version of the European Avensis wagon with door handles taken from the E110 series Corolla and the T210 series Corona Premio, launched in Japan in September 1997.
 There was no commercial version available of the second generation Caldina; the first generation Caldina Van continued to be sold alongsed the T210 instead.

 Engines include a 1.8 L 7A-FE petrol, the 2.0 L 3S-FE petrol and the 2.2 L 3C-TE turbo-diesel.
-The All-Trac four-wheel drive models are coded ST215, and were also offered as Active Sports GT models with the 3S-GE engine.
+The All-Trac four-wheel drive models are coded ST215, and were also offered as GT models with the 3S-GE VVT-i (BEAMS - Breakthrough Engine with Advanced Mechanism System) engine.
 The top-of-the-line GT-T came with the turbocharged, 260 PS fourth-generation 3S-GTE engine, and included an all-wheel drive system using a viscous centre differential a similar to the Celica GT-Four.

-Originally, the GT-T was only offered with a five-speed manual, but a four-speed automatic version was added in November 1997.
+Originally, the GT-T was only offered with a five-speed manual, but a Manumatic four-speed automatic version was added in November 1997.
 When optioned with the automatic transmission the GT-T also came standard with VSC.
 Other options available on the GT and GT-T models included replacing the dashboard storage compartment with either Toyota's voice navigation system, or a multi-function display.
-Aerial versions of the Caldina feature a large sunroof and contoured roof racks as standard.
+Multiple special versions were offered which includes the Aerial versions of the Caldina feature a large sunroof and contoured roof racks as standard.
+The sportier version of the Caldina was the Active Sports Variant featuring a new striking bodykit, a split headlight design similar to the Toyota Celica's front headlight design and also Active Sports graphics along the front driver and passenger doors.
 Weighing 1440 kg, the manual Caldina GT-T has a 0–100 km/h time of 6.4 seconds, with the automatic version only 0.1 seconds slower.

-A refresh was given in 2000 with new plastic bumpers, plastic headlights, and updated taillights.
+A refresh was given in 2000 with new plastic bumpers, plastic headlights, and updated clear taillights as opposed to the generic red taillights from the pre-facelift.
 The mostly-plastic interior was also updated with notable additions including a new white gauge cluster, as well as minor chrome and faux-wood touches to the 2.0G model, amongst other changes across the model range.

 In 2001, an extra lug was added to the turbo manifold to prevent the manifold from warping which had been a common issue on GT-T models.
 Reliability of the GT-T engines proved to be a concern throughout the lifespan of the 3S powered GT-Ts, with spun main bearings and shattered oil pump gears being common issues amongst owners.